patlouis/FinalProject/README.md

 **INTRODUCTION**

-Welcome to our Plant Companion app — your green haven for all things botanical!
+Welcome to our Plant Dictionary app — your green haven for all things botanical!
 Dive into a world of plants, where our application acts as a dynamic plant dictionary.
 Users can effortlessly explore a curated list of plants, accompanied by detailed information.

 What sets us apart is the dual-access feature catering to both users and administrators.
 For enthusiasts, it's a seamless